If you're considering setting up health savings accounts for your employees, now is the time to learn more about them.

 With an HSA, employees have access to a specialized savings account designed for the sole use of covering healthcare costs.
 It must be used in conjunction with a high-deductible health plan (HDHP); employers cannot offer an HSA through any other type of health insurance plan.

+First and foremost, HSAs are intended to cover any out-of-pocket medical expenses that aren't paid by your primary medical insurance plan.
 According to the IRS, eligible health costs include birth control, copays, dental work, prescriptions, eyeglasses and vision care, COBRA premiums, and many other health-related costs.
 Costs like child care, health club fees, cosmetic surgery and weight loss programs are among the ineligible expenses.

 Another restriction placed on HSAs is how much money a person can add to their account in a given year.
 The IRS annually sets contribution limits to keep people from reducing their income tax by too large of a figure.
 The 2020 contribution limit for individual coverage accounts is $3,550, and family coverage accounts have a maximum contribution amount of $7,100.
+These amounts are subject to change annually.

 While most HSAs are fueled by an employee's pretax contributions, employers and other parties can chip in as well.
 Many employers offer matching contributions.
 Remember that every employer contribution is still subject to the annual limit set by the IRS, though, so the money coming in from the employee and the employer should not exceed that high-water mark.
+An employer may promote an HSA matching program as a fringe benefit to attract new employees.

 Another major feature of an HSA is its "portability."
 In the event that you leave an employer, your HSA stays with you, acting as a savings account that you can use for health costs regardless of where you work.
 Other types of healthcare accounts, like flexible spending accounts (FSAs), do not allow the funding to carry over – in many cases, the accrued funds go away at the end of the year.
+Restrictions are in place for how often you can transfer an HSA.
+Currently, the IRS permits health savings accounts to be rolled over once every 12 months.

 Editor's note: Looking for the right health insurance provider for your business?
 Fill out the below questionnaire to have our vendor partners contact you about your needs.